Table of Contents

 In those days humans and dogs were always helping each other, and the dogs were extremely useful.
 They pulled the qamutik in winter, and in the summer they carried meat, tents and other equipment in special packs.
 When used for hunting, either in summer or winter, they were always put on a leash.
 Dogs had to be well trained to hunt caribou or polar bear.

-The dog harness is fastened to the trace with a
+The dog harness is fastened to the

 Each trace should have a fastening ring (uqsiq).
 If a loop is tied in the trace instead, it will be difficult to unhook.
 Each trace should also have a toggle (sanniruujaq) attaching the trace to the harness.
 This is because it is easier, when hunting polar bears or feeding the dogs while traveling, simply to unhook the toggle instead of having to unharness the dogs.
 We tried to make every thing convenient for all situations.
 When a hunter sights a polar bear unexpectedly, he can unhitch the dogs quickly and easily by unhooking the toggles.
 If there were no toggles and the traces were tied to the harnesses, the traces would have to be cut if a polar bear were nearby, and we would never want to cut the traces.
 Toggles also save time, enabling the hunter to release the dogs without having to remove the harnesses, later having to put them back on.
 The toggle is positioned at the end of the harness so the dogs can move freely while attacking the polar bear, for otherwise, if the traces were still attached to the harness, they would all get tangled.